Pre-configured and Cached Responses Guide

 - ✅ Zero cost (no OpenAI API usage)

-- ✅ Always available (work even when free tier expires)
+- ✅ Always available (work even when evaluation ends)

 How They Work